nickkunz/treeforestboost/README.md

 ## Results & Discussion

 Examining the Test MSE results from Classification Trees, Random Forest, and Boosting, the model that achieved the lowest Test MSE (highest predictive accuracy) is the Boosting model.
 The Boosting model resulted in a Test MSE of roughly 11.2%.
 The Classification Tree model performed only slightly worse with the Test MSE of roughly 11.3%.
 The Random Forest model had similar performance, yet slightly worse than the rest with a Test MSE of roughly 11.6%.
 It is important to consider that these differences are marginal and the computational cost in achieving them should also be considered.
 Although the Boosting model achieved the highest predictive performance, it is generally more computationally expensive than the Classification Tree model.
 Calculating the computational cost is beyond the scope of this discussion.
 However, the speed at which these results cannot be dismissed; especially in another application, marketing or otherwise.
 As a recommendation for this application, Classification Trees might be appropriate.
-With only a marginal loss in predictive accuracy, Classification Trees achieve relative predictive quality and are computationally inexpensive when compared to Random Forest and Boosting. <br><br>
+With only a marginal loss in predictive accuracy, Classification Trees achieve relative predictive quality and are computationally inexpensive when compared to Random Forest and Boosting.

 ```{r}
 ## calculate test mse - trees